egeozguroglu/egeozguroglu/README.md

 ### Hi 👋, I'm Ege!

 I'm an undergraduate researcher and teaching assistant at Columbia Engineering.
-My research interests lie at the intersection of computer vision & machine learning, as well as their interactions with human perception.

-- 🔭 I’m currently working with Visual Language Models (e.g. CLIP) to create a task-agnostic mapping between vision and natural language.
+- 🔭 My research interests lie at the intersection of computer vision & machine learning, as well as their interactions with human perception.
 - 📫 How to reach me: ege.ozguroglu@columbia.edu
 - 🌊 Fun fact: _Ege_ is the Turkish name of the _Aegean Sea_, an arm of the Mediterrenean between Turkey and Greece.
 - 📷 Photography: https://www.instagram.com/egeozguroglu/